 Monetization – Fund the mission!

 This website takes a LOT of time to manage.
 On a daily basis, we can expect that the science we base our understanding on will expand and change how we manage our bodies, the foods that we purchase can undergo unexpected manufacturing changes, and the way our governments and providers handle food labeling and disability laws will also change.
 While I’d love to say that just putting up useful information online for people in a similar situation as me is a good enough reward, I have to find compensation for my time invested and for the cost to manage the website services.
 Therefore, I try to monetize in small ways without compromising my integrity or the integrity of the information but also make it worth my while.

-Affiliates: Throughout the site, Amazon products that can be purchased and found online may contain affiliate links.
+Affiliates: Throughout the site, products that can be purchased and found online may contain affiliate links.
 As an Amazon Associate and Share-A-Sale affiliate, I earn a commission from qualifying purchases.
-This means if you click on the link and purchase the product, I may get a small commission for the referral.
 Thank you for clicking!
-Other companies, like Etsy or individual vendors, are not affiliated and those are just there for your information.
+Other companies or individual vendors, are not affiliated and those are just there for your information.